-The size of the Filter and Reset Filters buttons can be changed here.
-The default value is "Extra Small", but you can also select "Small" or "Normal" to make the buttons slightly larger.
+The size of the filter and reset buttons can be changed here.
+The default value is "Extra Small" but you can also select "Small" or "Normal" to make the buttons slightly larger.

-Filters Per Row
+4 Filters Per Row

 This setting controls how many filters are displayed in a single row within the block.
 This doesn't impact anything if you have only one filter.